 - Buy a different brand of yogurt each time you shop.
 Each brand will have its own blend of cultures, so trying a bunch of different yogurts will give you good diversity.

 - From my experience, goat yogurt and sheep yogurt both have really active cultures.
-Not sure why, but even fancy organic yogurt brands don’t have as good culture as goat milk yogurt.
+Not sure why, but even fancy organic yogurt brands don’t have as good a culture as goat milk yogurt.

 Your favourite ferments